Assassination of Ali

-Ali ibn Abi Talib, the fourth Rashidun caliph and the first Shia Imam, was assassinated during the morning prayer on 28 January 661 CE, equivalent to 19 Ramadan 40 AH.
-He died of his wounds about two days after the Kharijite dissident Ibn Muljim struck him over his head with a poison-coated sword at the Great Mosque of Kufa, located in Kufa, in present-day Iraq.
-He was about sixty-two years of age at the time of his death.
+Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam and the fourth Rashidun caliph, was assassinated during the morning prayer on 28 January 661 CE, equivalent to 19 Ramadan 40 AH.
+He died of his wounds about two days after the Kharijite dissident Ibn Muljam struck him over his head with a poison-coated sword at the Great Mosque of Kufa, in Kufa, Iraq.
+He was about sixty years of age at the time of his death.

 Ibn Muljim had entered Kufa with the intention of killing Ali, probably in revenge for the Kharijites' defeat in the Battle of Nahrawan in 658.
 He found two accomplices in Kufa, namely, Shabib ibn Bujra and Wardan ibn al-Mujalid.
 Unlike Ibn Muljim, the swords of these two missed Ali and they fled, but were later caught and killed.

 Before his death, Ali requested either a meticulous application of lex talionis to Ibn Muljim or his pardon, and he was later executed by Hasan, the eldest son of Ali.
 By most accounts, also involved in the assassination was al-Ash'ath ibn Qays, the influential Kufan tribal leader whose loyalty to Ali is often questioned in the early sources.
 The assassination of Ali paved the way for his rival Mu'awiya to found the Umayyad Caliphate.
-The shrine of Ali in Najaf, near Kufa, is a major destination for Shia pilgrims.
+The Imam Ali Shrine in Najaf, near Kufa, is a profoundly holy site in Shia Islam, considered by Shia Muslims as the holiest site in Islam after Mecca, Medina, and Jerusalem.